waterthatfrozen/EATERIO/README.md

 - To use Omise API in PHP language for your project, go to https://github.com/omise/omise-php.
 For more information about Omise Payment API, visit https://www.omise.co/docs
 - Food images included in the img folder are downloaded from freepik.com.
 Copyrights of those are belong to the owners of those images.
 - To install the EATERIO app, download and install XAMPP, download this repository and put into directory (C:/xampp/htdocs/), import database and name it eaterio in phpMyAdmin (http://localhost/phpmyadmin) using file SeriousEater-Eaterio-Database.sql, start Apache and MySQL services, then run and access by using web browser (http://localhost/EATERIO/) and enjoy.
 - You can register for the customer account and log in.
 To log in with shop account, press the log in with shop account under login page.
 Add shop account using the admin mode.
 Access admin mode by clicking at the first name in the footer at the customer log in page.
-You can look up
+You can look up all existing accounts, including admin username and password, in the sql file under this repository [(Here)](https://github.com/waterthatfrozen/EATERIO/blob/main/SeriousEater-Eaterio-Database.sql#L101).

 ## Members
 Paphana Yiwsiw - @waterthatfrozen\